• Skip to primary navigation

 The classic chocolate chip cookie is just as delicious with or without brown sugar!

-The most straightforward way to bake up your chocolate chip cookies when you don't have brown sugar on hand is to use white sugar for both sugar portions.
+The most straightforward way to bake your chocolate chip cookies when you don't have brown sugar on hand is to use white sugar for both sugar portions.

 I've made a few adjustments over the years to deal with the resulting problem of only using white sugar...the dreaded spreading cookie!!

-In fact, I have not had brown sugar so often this year I wrote an entire post for brown sugar substitutes!
+In fact, I have not had brown sugar so often this year that I wrote an entire post for brown sugar substitutes!

 🥘 Ingredients

-• Butter - and the choice of salted butter vs unsalted butter is up to your own personal preferences and what you have on hand.
-I like using salted butter in most of my cookies, unless unsalted is specifically needed.
+• Butter - and the choice of salted butter vs. unsalted butter is up to your own personal preferences and what you have on hand.
+I like using salted butter in most of my cookies unless unsalted is specifically needed.

 • Sugar - granulated or white sugar only, in a doubled amount to replace the brown sugar that is usually called for in a chocolate chip cookie recipe.